Murray918/wdi-10-lessons/unit_1/w01d01/instructor_notes/morning_lesson.md

 	`mkdir js`<br>
 	`touch js/app.js`<br>

-* This will be our standard front-end file structure for the next 4-ish weeks (or 6 if you include the break)
+* This will be our standard front-end file structure for the next 4-ish weeks

 * Let's print a message to the console.
 It is somewhat of a tradition to write a 'Hello World' program as a first step in programming.

-**PAUSE HERE TO SET UP SUBLIME ALIAS <br>
-and for DISCUSSION OF .BASH_PROFILE AND SOURCE**

 * Open the file structure in Sublime Text using your fancy new shortcut (PC Open Folder)

 Add to your app.js:<br>
 `console.log('Hello World!');`

-**PAUSE HERE TO SET UP CHROME ALIAS**

 Open this folder structure in chrome and click on index.html.
 Open the developer tools.
 You should see: